Food Safety

 Proportion of Hazards that are Foodborne

 Overall, 13 of the 29 hazards were determined to be more than 50 percent foodborne.
-Among enteric pathogens, Campylobacter (45–71 percent) and non-typhoidal Salmonella (59–74 percent) were predominantly foodborne in nearly all subregions, whereas the proportion of diarrheagenic E. coli (29–80 percent) and Shiga toxin-producing E. coli (STEC) (32–73 percent) that was foodborne varied by region.
+Among enteric pathogens, Campylobacter (45–71 percent) and non-typhoidal Salmonella (59–74 percent) were predominantly foodborne in nearly all subregions, whereas the proportions of diarrheagenic E. coli (29–80 percent) and Shiga toxin-producing E. coli (STEC) (32–73 percent) that were foodborne varied by region.

 Cyclospora was the only enteric protozoan primarily transmitted through food (74–95 percent).